onlyTr3v0r/tictactoe/README.md

 # TicTacToe

-I wanted to a simple project to make in rust, I chose Noughts and Crosses / Tictactoe :D Probably bad code but this is literally one of the first thins ive ever made in rust dont bully me ;-;
+I wanted to a simple project to make in rust, I chose Noughts and Crosses / Tictactoe :D

+Probably bad code but this is literally one of the first things Ive ever made in Rust dont bully me ;-;

 ## Usage